Selling your shared ownership home

 Confirmation of sale

-Once you have the valuation report and are happy to proceed, you'll need to provide us with the following:
+Once you have the valuation report and are happy to proceed, you will need to provide us with:

 - A copy of the valuation report